ClevelandIII/Cosmetology/SDLCOne.md

 5/6/22
 Jason Enciso:

-Reid Gill: working with the "Show more" button
+Reid Gill: absent

+Daniel: trying to fix server breaking bugs

+Joshua Ruvalcaba: helping people

+5/9/22
+Jason Enciso:

+Reid Gill: no more "show more" just made the list show less at a time (i need to implement the back2top button to effect the list )

-Daniel: Attempting to fix problems with list and singup
+Daniel: trying to fix server breaking bugs

 Joshua Ruvalcaba: helping people